tinacms/tina.io/content/guides/tina-cloud/starter/structure.md

 ---
 title: Tina Cloud Starter structure
-last_edited: '2021-06-14T13:11:25.498Z'
+last_edited: '2021-06-15T12:04:50.542Z'
 ---
 ## Starter structure

 Tina Cloud Starter is a [Next.js](https://nextjs.org) application.
 The file-based routing happens through the `pages` directory.
 To edit this site click the "edit this site" button.
 This will cause you to go into edit mode where Tina is loaded.
 Tina is only loaded in edit mode so it will not effect the production bundle size.

 ### `pages/index.tsx`

 This page can be seen at `http://localhost:3000/`, it loads the content from a markdown file which can be found in this repository at `/content/marketing-pages/index.md`.
-You can edit this page at by clicking the "enter edit mode" button in the top right hand corner
+You can edit this page at by clicking the "enter edit mode" button in the top right-hand corner

 We wrap the site in a small `EditProvider` component, that stores whether or not we are in edit mode in React state and localstorage.
 When we are in edit mode it triggers authentication when needed, and then one is in edit mode.